andrewbaxter/structre/readme.md

 The following types are supported for fields:

-- Simple types: any type implementing `std::str::FromStr`
+- Simple types: any type implementing `std::convert::TryFrom<&str>`

+  This includes `&str` if you want non-allocating parsing.

+- Simple types: Standard library/core types that implement `std::str::FromStr`

+  The standard library doesn't implement `TryFrom<&str>` for any core types currently so an internal database is used to (roughly) identify that a field has a core type and switches to `FromStr` for that.

 - Options with a simple type inside